adrian-prantl/swift-org-website/_posts/2026-09-11-module-tracking-in-debug-info.md

 - Module files can get large and for an entire application you can often end up with a large portion of the SDK in the resulting binary.
 That can be quite problematic for the binary size.
 - As mentioned above, the chances of LLDB finding the right module in a Swift AST section or symbol table just by its base name diminish as the application gets more complex.
 - Binary Swift modules are version-locked to the precise compiler that created them.
 This is at odds with the intent of dSYM bundles, which are meant for long-term archival serialization of debug info.
-- When anything goes wrong and a matching explicit module cannot be found LLDB falls back to an implicit module import which may involve recompiling parts of the SDK from source.
+- If a matching explicit module cannot be found, LLDB falls back to an implicit module import which may involve recompiling parts of the SDK from source.
 This can be very slow.

 ## Precise module tracking